All Episodes

 We put them all together in dorms, making them more easy to find for the predators out there.

-Uh they overhauled the page program, they adopted new protections, and now we have to do it all over again.
+And now we have to do it all over again.

-Spent a lot of time in the internet last night, ladies and gentlemen, searching and searching and searching, and I went to the page, the House Page Alumni Association website.
+Spent a lot of time on the internet last night, ladies and gentlemen, searching and searching and searching.

-And I think his FBI interview is coming up.
+And I guess FBI interviews coming up.

-That's another thing that's interesting.
+And that's another thing that's interesting.

-The FBI, you know, this group stop sex predators or whatever.
+The FBI, you know, this group, Stop Sex Predators or whatever?

 Oh, and that's another thing.

-The family of the guy, the page that sent the emails is ripping the media.
+The family of the guy, the page that sent the emails, is ripping the media.

-They don't want to go public, they don't want anything more to do with this.
+They don't want anything more to do with this.

-They're blaming the media for causing their life to become a living hell with a media trying to find them and get hold of them, and they end up saying, my son, our son would be happy to serve again as a page.
+They're blaming the media for causing their life to become a living hell with the media trying to find them and get hold of them.

 Really?